The 2021 New Year brings with it another opportunity to utilize your Tax-Free Savings Account (TFSA) and protect your investment income from taxation.

 - Contributing to a TFSA while you’re deemed a non-resident of Canada

-The most common offense is when people over-contribute to their TFSA either deliberately or because they’ve misunderstood the withdrawal and re-contribution rules.
+The most common offence is when people over-contribute to their TFSA either deliberately or because they’ve misunderstood the withdrawal and re-contribution rules.

-Over-contribution results in “Excess” TFSA contribution which is levied a 1% penalty tax per calendar month, until it’s removed.
+Over-contribution results in “Excess” TFSA contribution, which is then levied a 1% penalty tax per calendar month until it’s removed.

 Hi Enoch!